The American Automobile Industry in World War Two

 In the early 20th Century, the Novo Engine Company of Lansing, MI was a large and significant producer of gasoline engines and pumps that were sold on a world-wide basis.
 It was a continuation of both the Cady & Glassbrook Company and the Hildreth Manufacturing Company, which were producing engines with the Novo trade name.
 In 1906 Clarence E. Bement purchased the Hildreth Manufacturing Company and renamed it Novo Engine Company.
 The company made engines for a variety of uses.
 These included pumping, sawing, hoisting, electrical generator sets, and air compressors.
 It also built pumps for use with its engines.

 This is another one of the Lansing companies of which I was unaware until I began exploring Lansing's contribution to the winning of World War Two.
 While the company was very successful in the early half of the 20th Century, World War Two was its last hurrah.
 In 1949 it filed for bankruptcy and hoped to reorganize.
 Instead it was sold off to two different companies.
-In March 1950 the Novo Engine Company's foundry was sold to the Detroit Gray Iron Foundry for $102,000 in Federal Court.
-In December 1950 the main 170,000 square foot machining and assembly plant was sold to the Schott family of Cincinnati, OH for $630,000.
+In March 1950 the Novo Engine Company's foundry was sold to the Detroit Gray Iron Foundry for $102,000.
+In December 1950 the main 170,000 square foot machining and assembly plant was sold in Federal Court to the Schott family of Cincinnati, OH for $630,000.
 The intention of the Schott family was to increase production at the plant and increase employment.
-However, the days of the Novo engine were in the past, and in 1954 the Detroit Gray Iron Foundry purchased it from the Schott family.
+However, the days of the Novo engine were in the past.
+So, in 1954 the Detroit Gray Iron Foundry purchased it from the Schott family.
 The Novo Engine Company was gone.
 The reason I was unaware of Novo Engine Company until 2021, is that in 1954 I had not yet started grade school.

-The 170,000 square foot plant that was located on five acres was subdivided among other companies in the succeeding years and still exists today.
-The buildings have been well maintained and the American Tooling Center is the main, and maybe the sole occupant of the facility.
+The 170,000 square foot plant, located on five acres, was subdivided among other companies in the succeeding years and still exists today.
+The buildings have been well maintained and the American Tooling Center is the main, and maybe the sole, occupant of the facility.
 See my photos of the plant in "Novo Plant" section below.

 This 1919 Novo engine ran on gasoline, kerosene, and natural gas.
 It is on display at the R.E.
 Olds Transportation Museum in Lansing, MI.
 Author's photo.